 Who is Webull for?

-Webull is a great option for many investors because of the low cost of use.
-Advanced investors are the best-served group.
+Webull is a great option for all investors because of its low costs.
+Intermediate and advanced investors are the best-served group.

 Beginner traders who don’t want to risk too much but want to get their skin in the investing game can benefit from Webull’s services.
 The low-cost, easy-to-use interfaces and overall setup of the platform are beginner-friendly.

 Intermediate investors can also gain a lot from Webull.
 If investing is more than a side-income or a hobby for you, you can still benefit from Webull.
-The company still charges very little, but its advanced options and accounts are meant for those who have already gained investing experience.
+Although Webull is free, its advanced options and accounts are meant for those who have already gained some investing experience.

 Experienced traders can benefit from the real-time market data and many customizable indicators available on Webull.